Skip to main content

 Year three

-You’ll take 60 credits of core modules, comprising a second professional placement (taking place during the summer vacation between your second and final year) and the archaeological science dissertation.
+You’ll take one core module, comprising a second professional placement (taking place during the summer vacation between your second and final year) with the remaining credits made up of optional modules.

-You’ll take 60 credits of optional modules, allowing you to develop further skills in the application of archaeological science methods and develop your understanding of the archaeology of specific regions and periods.
-Of these 3 option modules, at least 2o must be science-based.
+Optional modules allow you to develop further skills in the application of archaeological science methods and develop your understanding of the archaeology of specific regions and periods.
+Of these optional modules, at least 2 must be science-based.
 You may select 1 period module if you desire.

 The University is committed to providing a wide range of module options where possible, but please be aware that whilst every effort is made to offer choice this may be limited in certain circumstances.
 This is due to the fact that some modules have limited numbers of places available, which are allocated on a first-come, first-served basis, while others have minimum student numbers required before they will run, to ensure that an appropriate quality of education can be delivered; some modules require students to have already taken particular subjects, and others are core or required on the programme you are taking.
 Modules may also be limited due to timetable clashes, and although the University works to minimise disruption to choice, we advise you to seek advice from the relevant School on the module choices available.